flypenguin/hugo-flypenguin-de/content/post/2017/2017-04-13-elastic-beanstalk-with-docker-using-terraform.md

 #### Get started

 The files in the repository have _way_ more parameters, but this is the basic set which _should_ get you running (I tried once, then added all that stuff).
-The <span class="lang:default decode:true crayon-inline">main.tf</span>  file below will create the application and an environment associated with it.
+The `main.tf`  file below will create the application and an environment associated with it.

 ```default
 # file: main.tf